SungSoo-Ri/PRJ2-Retake/Analysis/User Stories/UserStories.md

 As a sales officer, I want to be able to set dynamic discounts based on the number of sun hours at the destination, which will be retrieved from an external API.

 As a sales officer, I want to be able to cancel flights in case they get revoked.

+Asa a sales officer, I want to be to add a model to the system, to use them in planes.

+Asa a sales officer, I want to be able to delete an airplane, an airport, a model from the system.

 As a sales officer, I want to be able to enter passenger info in order to create a booking.